-21. Governance Review of Warwick District Council
+22. Governance Review of Warwick District Council

-The Executive considered a report from Democratic Services bringing forward proposals for revisions to the role and approach of working parties, following the review undertaken by the Governance Review Working Party in partnership with the Centre for Public Scrutiny.
+The Executive considered a report from Democratic Services that set out proposals for revisions to the role and approach of working parties, following the review undertaken by the Governance Review Working Party in partnership with the Centre for Public Scrutiny.